How to Make New Year's Resolutions that Stick

 Our final part of the acronym is Timely.
 Do you actually have time for the goal your setting?
 No?
 Then MAKE time.

 If it’s important to you, you will make time.
-We all find ourselves in a slump every now and then, making excuses of why we cannot leave our house for an hour, escape the kiddos, and sweat out some stress.
+We all find ourselves in a slump every now and then.
+We'll all make excuses of why we cannot leave our house for an hour, escape the kiddos, and sweat out some stress - but in the end it'll be worth it!

 Another aspect to look at is: Is your goal Timely in that you are giving yourself enough time to complete the task?